-Please send garbage-free snacks (wrappers are taken off already at home, this helps with litter and keeping fingers warm while eating with mittens on in the spring/fall and lunches that are healthy and filling.
+Please send garbage-free snacks and lunches that are healthy and filling.
 Your child will be busy playing and exploring so they will need lots of energy to refuel themselves for the day.
 Your child will also need a reusable water bottle that is filled with water every day.